proeung/putra/_work/merative.md

     style: "full"
     type: "video"
     poster: "/assets/work/merative/video-01-poster.webp"
+  - content: "
+    <h2>Technical Project Management</h2>

+    <p>In addition to technical leadership, I played a key role in streamlining our project management process by efficiently triaging requests from marketers and facilitating sprint planning through the JIRA board.
+I also actively contributed to the transition by coding day-to-day tasks, ensuring the successful migration to AEM Franklin as well managed offshore contractors to implement coding standards.</p>
+    "
+    style: "full"
+    type: "text"
 sectionDesktopBottom:
   - url: "/assets/work/merative/desktop-full-01.webp"
     alt: "Screenshot of different email newsletter templates developed in Marketo"
     caption: "Email Newsletter Templates using Marketo"
     style: "full"
     type: "collage"
+  - content: "
+    <h2>Email Marketing Templates</h2>

+    <p>In addition to my involvement in the Merative.com project, I took the initiative to enhance our Email Marketing Newsletters.
+This involved creating 12+ new modules within Marketo, enabling marketers to design a variety of layouts adhering to the Merative Design System.
+These modules were specifically designed for crafting newsletters and email marketing materials related to our events and Super-Six products, providing greater flexibility and efficiency in our marketing efforts.</p>
+    "
+    style: "full"
+    type: "text"
 sectionMobileBottom:
   - url: "/assets/work/merative/mobile-04.webp"
     alt: "Screenshot of the mobile view of the Quick Links template that's used for Merative's Events"